 Mucous neck cells: Pyramid-shaped cells with narrow bases containing nuclei and wider apices containing mucus droplets

-Parietal (oxyntic) cells: Round, pale staining cells with round, centrally located nuclei.
+Parietal (oxyntic) cells: Round, eosinophilic-staining cells with round, centrally located nuclei.

-Chief cells: Located at the base of the glands near the submucosa, the zymogen-secreting chief cells contain pale basophilic apical secretion granules.
+Chief cells: Located at the base of the glands near the submucosa.
+The zymogen-secreting chief cells exhibit basophilic staining in their basolateral domains (corresponding to the location of rough ER used for protein synthesis) and pale apical secretory granules.
 Parietal and chief cells are characteristic of the fundus and corpus of the stomach.

 Endocrine cells: These cells, squeezed between the parietal and chief cells and the basal lamina, are pale with round nuclei and masses of small acidophilic granules located near the base of the cell.
-(Why are the granules located in this position?)
-Endocrine cells are rather infrequent and you may not find any: don't spend a lot of time looking for them.
+(Why are the granules located in this position?

 After defining the four layers and deciding what the plane of section is, note the following: